- Policy Statement

 Saltbox is a registered charity (number 1121832) and company limited by guarantee (number 6427360).

-Saltbox is a “data controller” for the purposes of the Data Protection Act 1998 and (from 25 May 2018) the EU General Data Protection Regulation 2016/679 (“Data Protection Law”).
+Saltbox is a “data controller” for the purposes of the Data Protection Act 2018 and the EU General Data Protection Regulation 2016/679 (“Data Protection Law”).
 This means that we are responsible for, and control the processing of, your personal information.
 Saltbox is registered with the Information Commissioner’s Office (ICO) under reference ZA003060.